 3. Mailchimp (email marketing)

-Email marketing is still very much relevant in 2019 for successful B2B marketing campaigns.
-Email can assist in building your brand, learning more about customers and generating leads.
-Mailchimp offers a customisable email automation service, with strong analytics and collaborative working capabilities.
+Email marketing is still very much relevant in 2020 for successful B2B marketing campaigns.
+Email can assist in staying connected with your customers, building your brand, learning more about customers and generating leads.
+Mailchimp offers a customisable email automation service, with analytics and collaborative working capabilities.

 4. Feedly (content curation)

 This news aggregator tool allows RSS feeds to be pulled from numerous publications with the option to search feeds by topics.
 Feedly allows you to follow multiple social media accounts, blogs and news sources in one manageable interface.
 This is extremely useful for keeping on top of industry trends and sourcing relevant content to post on social media to help your B2B marketing efforts.
 The platform also offers an extensive list of integrations including Google Docs & WordPress.
-Oh, and did we mention it’s free!
 Feedly’s free basic plan allows up to 100 sources and 3 feeds on mobile and desktop, that’s plenty to get you started.